Rangers players and fans pay respects to Andy Goram at his funeral

 Former Rangers players Ally McCoist and John Brown and ex-goalkeeper Alan Rough, who played alongside Goram for Scotland and Hibernian, were among those who carried the coffin into the church.

+A floral tribute from Sir Rod Stewart was placed inside the hearse.
+“One of Scotland’s finest.
+Rest in peace Andy,” it said.

+About 20 fans who had gathered to pay tribute outside the church were ushered inside to hear the service after the coffin was carried in.

-Earlier the funeral cortege earlier drove past Ibrox Stadium, where hundreds of people lined Edmiston Drive to pay their respects.
+Earlier the funeral cortege earlier drove past Ibrox Stadium, where hundreds lined Edmiston Drive to pay their respects.

+As the procession made its way along the road fans applauded, with many throwing flowers on to the passing vehicle.

 Floral tributes were left on the main steps of the stadium, including one in the shape of a pair of goalkeepers’ gloves and others that spelled out “Goalie” and “Papa”.